-The internet was alive with talk about Bravo shows and stars, but their site was outdated and not able to benefit from this growth opportunity.
+The internet was alive with talk about Bravo shows and stars, but their site was outdated and unable to benefit from this growth opportunity.
 Additionally, 6 years of unstructured additions had created an experience that was confusing for visitors and cumbersome for producers to maintain.
 My job was to redesign the architecture and UX for BravoTV.com, modernizing the platform and integrating social traffic generation.
 The result was a site that joined the conversation.

 This project is a good example of how I think about organizing content around relevant user needs, building template systems, and working with other team members, all in the context of a strategic framework.